-These are serious offences for which deterrent penalties, including actual imprisonment, are often sought and imposed.
-Complex commercial crime can be difficult to detect, difficult to investigate and difficult to prosecute.
+These are serious offences for which deterrent penalties, including imprisonment, are often sought and imposed.
+Complex commercial crime can be difficult to detect, investigate and prosecute.

-- Corporations Act 2001
+- Corporations Act 2001;

-- Australian Securities and Investments Commission Act 2001
+- Australian Securities and Investments Commission Act 2001;

-- National Consumer Credit Protection Act 2009
+- National Consumer Credit Protection Act 2009;

-- Competition and Consumer Commission
+- Australian Competition and Consumer Commission